tokuhirom/Minilla/README.md

     Minilla sets bugtracker as github issues by default.
 But if you want to use RT, you can set this variable.

+- abstract\_from

+    Grab abstract information from the file contains pod.

+- authors\_from

+    Grab authors information from the file contains pod.

 # FAQ

 - Why don't you provide plug-in support?